freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 WebKit (except for the Chromium project) implements the JavaScriptCore engine.

+GLUEscript - A standalone JavaScript shell for writing cross-platform JavaScript applications.
+It can use wxWidgets for GUI apps and was formerly called wxJavaScript.

 ## JavaScript Frameworks
 Most frequently used JavaScript Frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
 For details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).